-If Gretchen had renter’s insurance, and even a simple cost-effective plan, she most likely would have been able to replace many of her household items, saving thousands of dollars, and in the process, reducing emotional stress.
+If Gretchen had renter’s insurance, and even a simple cost-effective plan, she most likely would have been able to replace many of her household items under the terms and conditions of her policy, potentially saving thousands of dollars, and in the process, reducing emotional stress.

 Typically, a landlord’s insurance policy protects the building itself and not the renter’s personal property.
 Therefore, in the event of an unforeseen covered accident, the resident should look only to his/her renter’s insurance for reimbursement or coverage of the damaged personal belongings.